 - All serious accidents or illness will be reported directly to the Health Officer at the Health Lodge. - If the Health Officer is not present, go immediately to the bell near the dining hall and ring it six times.
 Repeat with six rings in 15 second intervals until told to stop by an adult staff member. - Report the nature and location of the accident to the Health Officer or the key staff member in charge and standby to direct a first aid team to the victim.

 Contact Information

 Position Name Number Email

 Scout Executive Rudy Gonzalez 956-561-7222 rudy.gonzalez@scouting.org

-Field Director Ernest Espinoza 214-907-9759 ernest.espinoza@scouting.org
+Field Director

 Camp Director

 Program Director